ClearGDPR/ClearGDPR/README.md

 node setup.js
 ```

-Once the setup done, you will have access to:
+Once the setup is done, you will have access to:
 - http://localhost:3000 - Demo Website
 - http://localhost:4000 - ClearGDPR Admin (pwd admin/clearGDPR)
 - http://localhost:8082 - ClearGDPR API